Transfer Learning for High-dimensional Quantile Regression with Distribution Shift: Transferable Set Detection

 \section{Transferable Set Detection}

 Since the oracle transferable set $\bc_h$ may be unknown in practice, here we propose a detection procedure to screen out the source studies satisfying the requirements in \eqref{oracle trans set}.
 We can first get an initial estimate $\tbeta$ through $\ell_1$-QR on the target study, then remove the part accounted by $\tbeta$ on each source study and conduct $\ell_1$-QR to obtain the contrast estimators $\{\tdelta^{(k)}\}_{k=1}^{K}$.
 With contrast estimators $\{\tdelta^{(k)}\}_{k=1}^{K}$, screening studies with small $\| \bdelta^{(k)} \|_1$ is relatively simple.
 We can directly calculate each $\| \tdelta^{(k)} \|_1$ and set a threshold to reject the dissimilar studies.
-As implied by Corollary \ref{cor:oracle converence rate}, $h_1$ should be no more than the single-task error, here we set the threshold as $t_1\sqrt{\log p / n_0}$, where $t_1$ is a thresholding parameter.
+As implied by Corollary \ref{cor:oracle converence rate}, $h_1$ should be no more than the single-task error \citep{zhang2022transfer, huang2023estimation}, here we set the threshold as $t_1\sqrt{\log p / n_0}$, where $t_1$ is a thresholding parameter.
 The first screening set is then defined as $\wc_1=\{k: \| \tdelta^{(k)}\|_1 \le t_1\sqrt{\log p / n_0}\}$.
 We will show that under some regularity conditions, appropriate choice of $t_1$ will lead to consistent selection conforming with the requirement $\| \bdelta^{(k)} \|_1 \le h_1$.

-The second requirement of the oracle transferable set $\bc_h$ is to reject source studies with tiny expectation of $\tau$-th density $\mathbb{E}[f_i^{(k)}]$ compared to the target $\mathbb{E}[f_i^{(0)}]$.
-We employ the approxmation technique with the Powell bandwidth $b_k$ \citep{koenker2005quantile} to estimate each $\mathbb{E}[f_i^{(k)}]$.
+The second requirement of the oracle transferable set $\bc_h$ is to reject source studies with tiny information $n_k \mathbb{E}[f_i^{(k)}]$ compared to the target $n_0 \mathbb{E}[f_i^{(0)}]$ around the $\tau$-th quantile.
+We employ a kernel-based approximation using the Powell bandwidth $b_k$ \citep{dai2021inference, huang2023estimation, koenker2005quantile} to estimate each $\mathbb{E}[f_i^{(k)}]$, with the choice of $b_k$ detailed in the supplementary materials.
 Specifically, for each study we calculate